-Using Satellite imagery to measure Evapotranspiration, the following equation is used to debit groundwater credits from Landowner 1. accounts:

-Total Crop Demand (Evapotranspiration or ET) - Total Precipitation = Net Applied Groundwater
+1. Using Satellite imagery to measure Evapotranspiration, the debit of groundwater credits from Landowner accounts will equal Total Crop Demand (Evapotranspiration or ET)

 Priority of Water Use

 Policies for District Developed Groundwater Credits

 District Surface Water Allocation Policy

 All imported surface water will be allocated proportionally to lands within the District on an annual basis.
 Since not all lands have access to District infrastructure, the District's policy will be accomplished by annually allocating surface water as groundwater credits.
 Surface water consumed by lands with access to District infrastructure will be deducted from the water user's groundwater account.